na-na-hi/renget/archive/5exa3.md

 	- [Auto1111](https://github.com/Seshelle/CFG_Rescale_webui)
 	- [comfyui](https://github.com/comfyanonymous/ComfyUI_experiments)
 	- `CFG 7 = Rescale 0.7`
-	- Higher rescale can make images [duller](https://rentry.org/5exa3#fixing-washed-out-artists), you can test lowering rescale as on some images it makes little difference
+	- Higher rescale can make images [duller](https://rentry.org/5exa3#fixing-washed-out-artists),
+	- Adjust rescale depending on the prompt, you can often get away with below 0.7
     - DDIM and UniPC do not function with rescale on auto1111 currently

 ### Comfyui